TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 3/1 Samuel 3.15.md

 ---

-And Samuel lay until the morning, and opened the doors of the house of Jehovah.
-And Samuel feared to show Eli the vision.
+Samuel lay until the morning, and opened the doors of the house of Yahweh.
+Samuel feared to show Eli the vision.